What is a retail Shop Lease in Queensland

 - Shops larger than 1,000 square metres.

-- A non-retail shop in a complex with less than five premises used for retail businesses (for example a medical practice in a strip mall that contains a café, a hairdresser, a real estate agent and a pharmacy).
+- A non-retail business in a complex with less than five premises used for retail businesses.
+For example a medical practice (these are not listed as a retail business in Schedule 1 of the regulation) in a strip mall that contains a café, a hairdresser, a pharmacy, a beauty salon (four shops listed as retail businesses in Schedule 1) and a a real estate agent (not listed as a retail business).

 - Certain premises leased within the South Bank Corporation area.